marijnh/Eloquent-JavaScript/04_data.md

 {{index "== operator", [comparison, "of objects"], "deep comparison"}}

-When you compare objects with JavaScript's `==` operator, it compares by identity: It will produce `true` only if both objects are precisely the same value.
+When you compare objects with JavaScript's `==` operator, it compares by identity: it will produce `true` only if both objects are precisely the same value.
 Comparing different objects will return `false`, even if they have identical properties.
 There is no "deep" comparison operation built into JavaScript, which compares objects by contents,